New Cathedral of Coimbra

-The New Cathedral of Coimbra (Portuguese: Sé Nova de Coimbra) or the Cathedral of the Holy name of Jesus is the current bishopric seat of the city of Coimbra, in Portugal.
-The Cathedral is located near the historical University of Coimbra in the upper part of the town (Alta de Coimbra).
+Coimbra New Cathedral (Portuguese: Sé Nova de Coimbra), or the Cathedral of the Holy Name of Jesus, is currently bishopric co-seat (along with Coimbra Old Cathedral (Sé Velha de Coimbra) of the city of Coimbra, in Portugal.
+The cathedral is located near the historical University of Coimbra in the upper part of the town (Alta de Coimbra).

 History

-The New Cathedral was originally the church of the Jesuit Formation house of Coimbra, established in the city in 1543.
+The "New Cathedral" was originally the church of the Jesuit's university college in Coimbra, established in the city in 1543.
 In 1759, the Jesuit Order was banned from Portugal by the Marquis of Pombal, Prime Minister of King José I.

 In 1772, the bishopric seat was transferred from the old Romanesque Cathedral of the city (now called the Old Cathedral of Coimbra) to the vacant, spacious and more modern Jesuit church.

 The church architecture was influential in the Portuguese colonial world.
 The façade of the former Jesuit church of Salvador, in colonial Brazil (now the Cathedral of Salvador), built in the 17th century, seems inspired by the Jesuit church of Coimbra.